notrabs/RRCG/Docs/FeatureMatrix.md

 * you *can't* goto a label declared in a child scope
 * you *can* goto a label defined in a parent scope
 * you *can't* goto a label defined in a different function (also meaning no cross-context gotos, e.g. Circuit Boards, etc)

+Note that for gotos, RRCG is unable to determine conditional assignments ahead of time.
+Using `goto case` in a `switch` statement works as you expect, but anything else will have to be implemented manually using the Variable classes.

 ## String interpolation